eeditiones/tei-publisher-static/README.md

 **Work in Progress** - status: functional, but not complete.

 This repository contains a static site generator for TEI Publisher.
 It can basically create a static version of a website by pre-generating all content.
-It does so by traversing the site's content via TEI Publishers public API.
+It does so by traversing the site's content via TEI Publishers public API, transforming all documents via the associated ODDs and storing the output into the file system.
 The result is a website without dynamic content: neither eXist-db nor TEI Publisher are required.

+Obviously the generated website will lack some of the functionality, which requires a database backend, in particular:

+* no search facility
+* no facetted browsing

+On the upside, the resulting HTML files can be hosted on any webserver at small or no cost (e.g. using github pages).
+Most web components and page layouts will still work as before.
+A static site is thus a viable option for small editions with a strong focus on the text presentation and requiring less advanced features.

 ## Installation